Herbert Dargue: Biography

 He was posthumously decorated with the Distinguished Service Medal in 1942.

 For his dedication to aviation he was inducted into the National Aviation Hall of Fame in 1997.

 Family

-Dargue's son Donald Dargue was likewise a military aviator, piloting a B-17 bomber over Germany and eventually becoming part of Strategic Air Command; similarly, his grandson Herb Dargue flew helicopters for the United States Army during the Vietnam War and the Iraq War.
+Dargue's son Donald was also a military aviator, piloting a B-17 bomber over Germany and eventually becoming part of Strategic Air Command; similarly, his grandson Herb Dargue flew helicopters for the United States Army during the Vietnam War and the Iraq War.